 The Middle East crisis is now a more intensified international challenge

 Based on misconceptions, the Nation State Law reveals Israel as a deliberate deception.
 The world has been insufficiently alert to this phenomena and to the contrived manner by which it became formulated.
-Israel never established an Israeli nationality and. instead, gave its citizens different nationalities, one of which was a Jewish nationality.
+Israel never established an Israeli nationality and. instead, gave its citizens unique nationalities, one of which is a Jewish nationality.
 The Nation State Law now allows all Jews in the world to be part of a Jewish nation without having Israeli citizenship.
 Due to its grievous nature, the Nation State Law may be counterproductive, soliciting challenges from Jewish groups and governments that sense the harm the Law can do to them.
 Opposing the transformed sovereignty requires transformation of thought, vision, and strategy.

 Article 1A - The land of Israel is the historic national home of the Jewish people.

 Ancient Israel was home to ancient Jews.
 The area that is now Israel was not the ancient home of modern Jews.
 When ethnicities speak of an ancient home, they speak, such as from the voices of Native Americans, of caring for the land or for their hunting grounds, for attachment to a soil that nourished them, and with intimate knowledge of ancestors.
 They may look back at a recognized civilization that gave the world new advances in technology, culture, warfare, administration, or other disciplines, and left identifiable physical traces that excite mankind.
 Modern Jews have no attachment to a soil, no memories of an advanced civilization, no honest attachment to an ancient land, and do not have intimate knowledge of ancestors.